yohasebe/monadic-chat/docs/basic-apps.md

 This application responds using mathematical notation with [MathJax](https://www.mathjax.org/).
 It is suitable for math-related questions and answers.

-!> **Warning:** LLMs are known to struggle with calculations requiring multiple steps or complex logic and can produce incorrect results.
+?> Caution: LLMs are known to struggle with calculations requiring multiple steps or complex logic and can produce incorrect results.
 Double-check any mathematical output from this app, and if accuracy is critical, it is recommended to use the Code Interpreter app to perform the calculations.

 <details>
 <summary>math_tutor_app.rb</summary>